clittleaer/pyde_gauge/README.md

 git checkout -b <nameofyourbranch>
 ```

-Initial set of figures, and the included .pkl and .csv files, analyze 365 tide gauge locations and ~100 psuedo-tg locations, which takes more processing time.
-Code will use a reduced set of four locations.

-Included analysis scripts are: 1) simple comparisons of tide gauges and altimetry time series, sampled at the nearest grid point and 2) similar comparisons of model and altimetry time series, sampled at the nearest grid point to ~100 pseudo-tide gauge locations.
+Included analysis scripts are: 1) simple comparisons of tide gauges and altimetry time series, sampled at the nearest grid point (global_alt_tg_comp_at_tgs.ipynb) and 2) similar comparisons of model and altimetry time series, sampled at the nearest grid point to ~100 pseudo-tide gauge locations (global_alt_hr_comp_at_pseudo_tgs.ipynb).
+Initial figures, and the included .pkl and .csv files, analyze 365 tide gauge locations and ~100 psuedo-tg locations.
+Code will, by default, use a reduced set of four locations.

 ## To analyze a different set of tide gauges:
 1a.
 Run import_rlr_matlab.ipynb.